 How Does the Equity Collective Work?

-Each Founder Institute Alum contributes 4% of their company equity in Warrants to a fifteen-year Bonus Pool, and when a liquidity event occurs the Pool’s financial returns are then distributed equally across the cohort:
+Each Founder Institute Alum contributes 4% of their company equity in Warrants to a fifteen-year Equity Collective, and when a liquidity event occurs the Pool’s financial returns are then distributed equally across the cohort:

 The Founder Institute’s unique Equity Collective creates a level of teamwork not seen in other startup programs, and helps entrepreneurs build a business alongside top startup mentors and a support network that is invested in their success.